JulianNicholls/Electron-for-Desktop-Apps/README.md

 I have split out javascript files from the HTML files.
 I have also added some minimal CSS to each app.

+### Tray App

-In the Tray App, I have updated some of the modules to the latest, including Electron.
+I have updated some of the modules to the latest versions, including Electron.
 I haven't so far updated React or Webpack, but I have had to adjust the Webpack / Babel configs.

-Also, I am running on Linux, so I have attached an explicit  Context Menu to the icon because responding to click only sort of works.
-By default you get a content menu that gives the application name.
+Also, I am running on Linux, so there are two problems:

+* I have attached an explicit Context Menu to the icon because just responding to click only sort of works.
+By default, you get a content menu that gives the application name.

+* I have used the module electron-traywindow-positioner to position the main window because bounds is not passed to a menu click, and calling tray.getBounds() returns 0 for both x and y, and also width and height.

 ## Git client